cuihujun/docs/murano/get-started/solutions/exampleapp/README.md

   API_BASE_URL=https://<solution-name>.apps.exosite-dev.io

   **NOTE:** The Chrome plugin in the next step may change the appearance of certain websites (e.g., GitHub.com) until you     disable it.
-You can easily disable the plugin by going to Chrome > Preferences > Extensions > Disable ModHeader.
+You can easily disable the plugin by going to *Chrome > Preferences > Extensions > Disable ModHeader*.

 2. Install this <a href="https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj/related?hl=en" target="_blank">Google Chrome plugin</a> and import this configuration: